MysticalMindset/College_book/Year 1/CoursesY1.md

 Physics 1

-Introduction to Engineering
+Introduction to Engineering (Not Added)

-Engineering in society
+Engineering in society (Not Added)

-Technical Communication and Critical Thinking for Engineers
+Technical Communication and Critical Thinking for Engineers (Not Added)

 Semester 2:
 ------------